2025 Solar Incentives Guide for Lisbon, WI - Tax Credits & Rebates

 Federal Solar Incentives

-To more fully understand how the ITC might apply to your situation, contact your local Lisbon solar panel installer and request more information.
+To best understand how the ITC might apply to your situation, reach out to your local Lisbon solar panel installation expert and ask for more information.

-The ITC was both renewed and expanded by the passage of the Inflation Reduction Act in August 2022.
-It's also now called the Clean Energy Credit.
-Homeowners are now eligible for a credit equal to 30% of the total solar system installation costs for projects that began after January 1, 2022, and will be finished by the end of 2032.
-The credit percentage will then decrease on a yearly basis until the Clean Energy Credit ends in 2035.
-Starting in 2023, it will also be easier to get credits for energy storage systems with the new act.
+In August 2022, the ITC (now titled the Clean Energy Credit) was bolstered by the passage of the Inflation Reduction Act.
+Homeowners can now receive a credit equal to 30% of the total costs of solar system installation for projects that began after January 1, 2022, and will be finished by the end of 2032.
+The credit percentage will then decrease annually until the Clean Energy Credit expires in 2035.
+Starting in 2023, the program expansion will also make credits for energy storage systems even easier to claim.

 Click here to learn more about the new Inflation Reduction Act.
-Your local Lisbon solar panel installation expert is the best person to answer your questions regarding the new Clean Energy Credit and how it may apply to you.
+Your local Lisbon solar panel company is the best resource for answering your questions regarding the new Clean Energy Credit and how it may apply to you.

 State & Local Solar Incentives